Last Updated on September 4, 2022 by Maryam Siddiqui

 Living retired in Italy

 Italy is one of the most famous countries in the world.
-When it comes to living out of retirement, of course, the nation that has everything is also at the top of the consideration list.
+When it comes to living out of retirement, the nation with everything is at the top of the consideration list.
 See the advantages and disadvantages of choosing Italy to live in retirement.

-Considering the prices and cost of living, Italy is an affordable country in Western Europe.
-Take a look at what it cost to live in Italy, according to Numbeo Cost of Living database:
+Considering the prices and cost of living, Italy is also an affordable country in Western Europe, although more expensive than Portugal.
+Take a look at what it cost to live in Italy:

 Of course, if you look for rentals in a tourist area, like Rome, the rental price will be a little higher.

-Food, besides being a reason in itself for choosing Italy to live in, can be also quite affordable.
-Believe me, you can eat very well for less than €15 for a meal if you avoid the tourist area.
+Food, besides being a reason in itself for choosing Italy to live in, can also be quite affordable.
+You can eat very well for less than €15 for a meal if you avoid the tourist area.

 If you want to travel around the country, then there are plenty of public transportation options.